Gokseong County: Train

-Jeolla Line comes into Gokseong station.
-The Saemaul and Mugunghwa trains all stop on the way to Gokseong.
+The Jeolla Line comes through Gokseong station, with KTX, ITX-Saemaeul, Saemaeul-ho and Mugunghwa-ho train services.
+The Saemaeul-ho and Mugunghwa-ho trains all stop on the way to Gokseong.

 Bus

-Buses to Gwangju and Gurye take 30 minutes and to Namwon takes one hour.
-However, it is quite difficult to go to southern parts of Jeollas like Suncheon, Jeonnam.
+Buses to Gwangju and Gurye County take 30 minutes and ones to Namwon take 1 hour.
+However, it is quite difficult to go to southern parts of Jeolla like Suncheon via bus.

 Car

 There are 3 interchanges on the Honam Expressway.
-These interactions are joined with other roads.
+These interchanges are joined with other roads.